H.R. 6551: New BANK Act of 2025

 State banking and credit union regulators

-They would likely need to coordinate with federal agencies and provide state-level charter data for the joint annual report.
+They would coordinate with federal agencies and supply state-level charter data for the joint annual report.

-Their cases would not face new approval standards, but aggregate outcomes and delays would become more visible to the public.
+Their applications would not face new approval standards, but the aggregate outcomes and delays would become visible to the public.

 Existing banks and credit unions